Last Updated: March 1, 2022

 With a little hard work...

 Moreover, it can damage the walls of the room.
-Thus, if you don't know how to mount sound foam, it is better to learn about it or ask for a professional's assistance.
+Thus, if you don't know how to mount sound foam, it is better to learn about it, research the best insulation for soundproofing walls or ask for a professional's assistance.

 Acoustic foams can be installed using various methods and techniques depending upon the surface on which they'll be mounted.
 Each method uses a different type of adhesive material, however, spray adhesive is the most common one.